Jiale-Qiu/Cybersecurity-Portfolio/README.md

 - improving skills in defensive investigations
 - learning offensive security and understand how adversaries attack networks and endpoints

-Other focuses:
+Where I'm exploring:
-- Embedded systems cybersecurity
+- embedded systems cybersecurity

 ## Notes